-This opinion is rendered in response to a letter dated January 9, 1992 requesting an opinion from the State Ethics Commission.
+This opinion is rendered in response to a letter dated February 5, 1992 requesting an opinion from the State Ethics Commission.

 The Commission's jurisdiction is limited to the applicability of the Ethics, Government Accountability, and Campaign Reform Act of 1991 (Act No. 248 of 1991; Section 8-13-100 et. seq., as amended, 1976 Code of Laws).
 This opinion does not supersede any other statutory or regulatory restrictions or procedures which may apply to this situation.

-Section 8-13-730 provides in part as follows:
+Section 8-13-730 provides: